 Manuscripts should follow the style of the Vancouver agreement detailed in the International Committee of Medical Journal Editors’ revised ‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication’, as presented at http://www.ICMJE.org/.

-The Journal uses Australian spelling and authors should therefore follow the latest edition of the Macquarie Dictionary.
+Spelling.
+The journal uses Australian spelling and authors should therefore follow the latest edition of the Macquarie Dictionary.

+Scientific names.
 Upon its first use in the title, abstract and text, the common name of a species should be followed by the scientific name (genus, species and authority) in parentheses.
-However, for well-known species, the scientific name may be omitted from the article title.
+For well-known species, however, the scientific name may be omitted from the article title.
 If no common name exists in English, the scientific name should be used only.

-Manuscripts should be presented in the following order: (i) title page, (ii) abstract and key words, (iii) text, (iv) acknowledgements, (v) references, (vi) appendices, (vii) figure legends, (viii) tables (each table complete with title and footnotes) and (ix) figures.
+As papers are double-blind peer reviewed the main text file should not include any information that might identify the authors.
+The main text file should be presented in the following order: (i) abstract and key words, (ii) main text, (iii) acknowledgements, (iv) references, (v) appendices, (vi) tables (each table complete with title and footnotes) and (v) figure legends.
+Figures and supporting information should be supplied as separate files.
 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.

 Abstract and key words